ZZKer/YHtWtG-Randomizer/README.md

 This is version 1.1
 This was created by ZZKylie / ZZKer

-Version features:
+Version features
 1.1:
  -  Special map edit designed for Randomizer to prevent softlocks.
 1.0:
  -  Orb randomization.
  -  Seeded random.
  -  BUG: Some seeds lead to softlocks if orbs are done in the wrong order.
 To avoid this, always go right at the beginning.

 Needed files:
  -  Python 3.8.1 to run program (earlier versions of Python 3 might work.
 3.7.3 confirmed to work):